 Your cell tower lease delivers a predictable monthly income from trusted blue chip companies such as AT&T, Verizon and T-Mobile.
 The income escalates annually or once every 5-year term.
-And when the lease expires, there’s a good chance that it could be negotiated to be at a higher rent than you have been paid in the past.
-All this bodes well for investors looking to purchase those rights in exchange for one lump sum payment to you today.
+And when the lease expires, there’s a good chance that it could be negotiated to be at a higher rent than you have been paid in the past decades.
+All this bodes well for buyers looking to purchase those rights in exchange for one lump sum payment to you today.
 This purchase transaction is commonly referred to as cell tower lease buyout, “lump sum buyout”, “cash buyout”, or “lease buy back”.
 Regardless of the labels, the transactions are all the same.
-The buyer will want to offer you as low a price as possible because this means a greater rate of return for their purchase investment.
-The buyers will also want the greatest non-financial terms negotiated in their favor, such as payment terms, easement durations, expansion space, access, and right of first refusal.
-You, as the property owner, will want your lease exposed to as many prospective buyers as possible so you can get the highest price possible, but also the terms negotiated such that it will not create problems for you if/when you sell your main property in the future.
+The buyer will want to offer you as low a price as possible because this means a greater profit for them.
+The buyers will also want the greatest non-financial terms negotiated in their favor, such as payment terms, easement durations, expansion space, access, future income, structural loading, traffic use, utility/access rights, subordination non-disturbance and attornment, and the right of first refusal.
+You, as the property owner, will want (1) your lease exposed to as many prospective buyers as possible so you can get the highest price possible, and (2) the purchase-and-sale agreement to be negotiated well such that future uses and granted property rights will not create problems for you when you operate or sell your main (fee simple) property later.
 This is where Terabonne is able to help property owners meet all of these requirements.

 The decision to sell your cell tower lease should be driven by personal reasons.
 There are circumstances where selling your tower lease is a smart financial choice.
-However, the decision and its reasons should come solely from you and not from any fear or pressure from Lease Aggregators .
+However, the decision and their reasons should come solely from you and not from any fear or pressure from.

-If you are selling your building or land, and want to sell the tower lease income separate from the sale of the entire property; essentially selling your property twice.
+If you are selling your building or land, consider selling the tower lease income separate from the sale of the entire property.
+Essentially, you would be selling your property twice.
 Suppose you own land that has a cell tower lease on it.
 If you are planning to sell the land in the future, a wise move is to create an easement on your land and grant yourself the perpetual rights to that easement.
 Then the tower income is yours forever.
 Now you have two assets: (1) the underlying property (real estate) and (2) the cell tower income because you own the easement.
 You are free to sell both assets independently, in any order you wish.
 This is what we helped Luis Ornelas, a commercial property owner in La Habra, California, accomplished in order to retain the rental income for life while selling the main parcel to a real estate developer.
 We can help you do the same also if selling the land is part of your future plans.

 There are many factors to consider when selling your tower lease.
 Timing, tax implications, your age, interest rates, tower location, competition, carrier tenants, etc.; these all impact the value and pricing of your cell tower lease.